Tuesday, April 23, 2024

 As the badly-mismanaged Austro-Hungarian Empire imploded, Czechs and Slovaks united in 1918 to form a new nation: Czechoslovakia.
 They strategized that “there was safety in numbers”, so they joined together for solidarity.
 Prague remained the capital of the new nation, and the government continued to operate around Prague Castle.
 Within months, the nation’s Military High Command designated part of the 28th Infantry Regiment to form the Castle Guard.
 Members of the Castle Guard still protect the castle and provide sentries for it throughout the year, in all weather.

 December 7 was their 105th-year anniversary.
 They are an elite group of men who are selected because of their meritorious service, rank, height, gun/sword skills, and fortitude.
 The Castle Commander is Colonel Jaroslav Ackermann.
 He is in charge of the soldiers, and he reports to the President—who has an official residence inside the castle (in addition to the villa).
 Uniquely, the guards do not report to the Minister of Defense; they answer to the President.
 Constitutionally, they are separate from the Armed Forces.
-Yet, they accomplish the Czech Army's military training.
+Yet, they accomplish military training with the Czech Army.

 The Castle Guard is a brigade with two battalions, a military band, two platoons of reservists, and separate platoons of motorcycle escorts, transport personnel, K-9 squad, and logistics.
 There are 900 troops.